klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ### caver.contract

 `caver.contract` is a package that makes it easy to handle smart contracts in Klaytn.
-With caver.contract, you can deploy smart contracts and execute them by calling their functions. `caver.contract` first converts smart contract functions and events into ABI\(Application Binary Interface\) and calls those functions and obtains the event information.
+With caver.contract, you can deploy smart contracts and execute them by calling their functions. `caver.contract` first converts smart contract functions and events from ABI\(Application Binary Interface\), calls those functions, and obtains the event information.

 ## Prerequisites <a id="prerequisites"></a>